microbecode/portfolio/README.md

 ## General

-I'm a developer and a consultant, so most of my projects are about development and/or consultation on blockchain capabilities.

-I have experience mostly with EVM (Ethereum Virtual Machine) based blockchains and StarkNet.
-I have been doing EVM based development since early 2018.
+I'm a Zero Knowledge and Ethereum Virtual Machine developer / consultant.
+I research, consult and implement various kinds of projects.
+I have been doing EVM based development since early 2018, and ZK development from 2021.

 I am currently in all-time top 10 list in Ethereum StackExchange (https://ethereum.stackexchange.com/users/31933/lauri-peltonen) and active in various other support forums.